AU-BCE-EE/GD-NH3/README.md

 ### inputs
 ALFAM2 model inputs for a reference scenario and abatement scenarios for both cattle and pig slurry.
 Only cattle results are given in the document.
-Inputs are probably easiest to view (and edit) using a spreadsheet program.
+Inputs are probably easiest to view (and edit) using a spreadsheet program or similar.
+These values are averages calculated from v2.64 of the ALFAM2 database (<https://github.com/AU-BCE-EE/ALFAM2-data/releases/tag/v2.64>) with equal weighting by country (see analysis/averages/output files).

 ### logs
 R and R package version log, and ALFAM2 log from running ALFAM2_calcs.R.